sorukumar/blog/_posts/2024-04-04-Node-Cohort-Analysis-V0.0.md

  - We'll look at all active nodes in a month, and continue monitoring how many of 	them are active in subsequent months
  -  We'll also monitor how many 'new and resurrected' node we see in a month, and we'll also follow their behavior in analysis window.
  - New and resurrected nodes for a month are nodes we are seeing for the first time in the observation window ( October-23  to April-24) .
-For December cohort,  the # of new and resurrected nodes are nodes that we saw first time in December in our observation window, that is we didnt see them in October or November.
+For December cohort,  the # of new and resurrected nodes are nodes that we saw first time in Decembe, that is we didnt see them in October or November.
- - Why not just new, why 'new and resurrected'?
-They could be a resurrected node as well.
+ - We are calling these set of users 'new and resurrected', not just new because we have resurrected node as well.
 For example, a node that was active in August, but not active in October, november and again start showing up in December is getting counted in December Cohort.
 What % of these nodes are resurrected?
 Based on additional data I estimate that ~30% of those nodes could be resurrected.
 We'll do a thourogh analysis in the next iteration.

 ## Heat Map